-We are committed to the protection of your personal data and would therefore like to inform you of your rights as well as the type and scope of the respective data collection.
+We take the protection of your personal data very seriously and would therefore like to inform you below about your rights as well as the nature and scope of the respective data collection.

 Responsible Person and Data Protection Officer